wangjie212/TSSOS/README.md

 # BlockPOP
-BlockPOP is a sparse polynomial optimization tool based on blocking Moment-SOS hierarchies.
+BlockPOP is a sparse polynomial optimization tool based on block Moment-SOS hierarchies.
 The Julia version of BlockPOP provides a usage based on the Julia language.
 To use the Matlab version of BlockPOP, one shoud use the *matlab* branch.
 Generally, the Julia version is more efficient.
 ## Dependencies
 - Julia
 - MATLAB